 Remember that trustees are fiduciaries; they are never to favor one beneficiary over another.
 They have a duty to remain loyal and objective, prioritizing the interests of the beneficiaries over their own.
 They must also regularly provide trust beneficiaries with any pertinent information such as how much the trust is worth, what assets are going into the trust and what assets are leaving the trust.
 They have to communicate regularly and give periodic updates of the accounting for the trust.

-There are many situations where as the beneficiary of a trust, you realize that some aspect of your inheritance was tampered with, usu...
+There are many situations when the beneficiary of a trust may realize that some aspect of his or her inheritance has been tampered wit...

 Suing a trustee of a trust

 There are several ways in which a trustee can breach these roles and leave themselves susceptible to being sued.
 When you sue a trustee, you can do so with the goal of suspending them so they can no longer make decisions about the trust while an investigation for criminal charges is ongoing.
 You can also choose to request to remove them entirely and the assets distributed in accordance with the trust immediately.
 Alternatively, you can request the probate court to replace the trustee with someone else.